Ananya Birla: Acting career

 In 2022, Birla made her acting debut after being featured in the song "Inaam" from Rudra: The Edge of Darkness, a streaming television series.
-She made her full-fledged acting debut in 2023, with a spy thriller titled Shlok: The Desi Sherloc, directed by Kunal Kohli.
+She made her full-fledged acting debut in 2023, with a spy thriller titled Shlok: The Desi Sherlock, directed by Kunal Kohli.

 Artistry

 Musical style

 Her work is often characterized as dance-pop and EDM.
 However, she has experimented with different music genres.
 She has stated, "Music is not a career for me.
-It’s who I am.
-It’s the most honest part of me."
+It's who I am.
+It's the most honest part of me."

 Influences

 Early in her career, she cited the works of Eminem and Kurt Cobain as influences—for both their work and the way they performed, as well as the impact they had on an audience.
 She said, "Cobain and Eminem are worlds apart, but they share the ability to be brutally honest in their music."

 Songwriting

-Birla’s musical journey began as a child with the santoor.
-At 13, she had switched to singing, and around the same time she started writing poetry, which led to songwriting.
+Birla's musical journey began as a child with the santoor.
+At 13, she had switched to singing, and around the same time, she started writing poetry, which led to songwriting.
 During her college days at Oxford, she taught herself the guitar, calling it "a great companion during a tough time."
 She was enrolled in an economics and management programme during the day and performed at London open mics at night.
 "I realised this is what I want to do for the rest of my life.
 Seeing people react to my singing was so satisfying and addictive."